 A total of twelve voting members will serve on the Ethics and Honor Code Committee as follows: first year class (3), second year class (3), third year class (3), and fourth year class (3).
 Selection will be made by vote of the SGA members as written in the SGA bylaws.
 The term is served from January to the following January.
 The members selected for the third year class will serve a term ending upon their graduation from fourth year.
-There is a minimum of nine members that need to participate in each hearing.
+There is a minimum of nine members that need to participate in each hearing, either in person or via conference call.
 If nine members are not present, the meeting will be postponed and reconvened when a minimum of nine members are available.
 If nine members are not available within fourteen days, the matter will be presented to the SPC for consideration.